TongZhengHong/CG4002-Visualiser/docs/DevelopereGuid.md

 The function returns the amount of damage dealt to the opponent.

 ### 🔄 Backend State Synchronization

+While each player currently maintains their own local copy of the game state through various controller classes, discrepancies may arise due to misclassified actions or network issues.
+To address this, a periodic state packet is sent from the backend, serving as the source of truth for the visualizer.
+Upon receiving this packet, the application refreshes its local state across all relevant controllers (e.g., health, bullets, shields, bomb count, death count), ensuring that any inconsistencies are corrected and the gameplay experience remains synchronized and accurate.

 The state synchronization logic is triggered when the player receives an MQTT message on the `backend/state` topic.
 The message contains the latest values for the player's and opponent's state, and the `SyncPlayerInfo()` and `SyncOpponentInfo()` functions  are responsible for updating the in-game UI and logic accordingly.

 ```csharp